rpldy/react-uploady/README.md

 (uploader: UploaderType, trigger: Trigger<mixed>) => UploaderType
 ```

-Enhancers are functions that can ehance an uploader instance.
+Enhancers are functions that can enhance an uploader instance.
 They are also passed as part of the options given to the Uploady instance.

 As they are applied when the uploader instance is created, they can change the way uploader does things or pass different defaults.

-See this [guide](guides/UploaderEnhancers.md) for more practical information and sample code.
+See this [guide](guides/UploaderEnhancers.md) for practical information and sample code.

 ### Batch

 When a file or files are handed over to the uploader, they are grouped into a batch.
-This batch will have its all lifetime [events](packages/ui/uploady#events).
+This batch will have its own lifetime [events](packages/ui/uploady#events).
-A batch can be used to abort the upload of all files inside it.
-Or can also be retried together (see [@rpldy/retry](packages/retry)).
+With a batch ID, it is possible to cancel all files that are part of it.
+It can also be used to retry all files in the batch (see [@rpldy/retry](packages/retry)).

 ### BatchItem